Accessibility and MyBeckett: Tips and tools

 Tagged PDF

 Open DOC or PPT files without Microsoft ® Office.
-Improves use with assistive technology and helps reduce bandwith.
+Improves use with assistive technology and helps reduce bandwidth.

 Audio